RohitRanga12/ML_Operations_Azure/README.md

 # Project Title: Operationalizing Machine Learning

 ## Project Overview:
-- Dataset used: Bank Marketing dataset.
+- In this project, we use the Bank Marketing dataset.
-- I use Azure to configure a cloud-based ML production model, deploy it, and consume it.
+- The goal of this project is to use Azure to configure a cloud-based ML production model, deploy it, and consume it.
-- I create, publish, and consume a pipeline.
+- We create, publish, and consume a pipeline that uses the AutoML step.
-- I demonstrate all my work by creating a README file and a screencast video.
+- Finally, I demonstrate my work by creating a README file and a screencast video.

 ## Architectural Diagram